payola/Payola/docs/user_guide.md

 ![Editing Customization - Glyph](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/customization_edit_glyph.png)

+> This feature require your browser to support the FontFace standard.

-When done, simply press the `Done` button.
+When done, just press the `Done` button.
 If you want to further modify the customization, click on the `Edit` button in the `Change appearance using ontologies` button's menu.
 Now select the ontology using the `Change appearance using ontologies` button.

 ![Select Ontology Customization](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/select_customization.png)

-Your graph will be redrawn according to the customization selected.
+Your graph will be redrawn automatically according to the customization selected/modified.

 ![Ontology Customization Graph](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/customization_graph.png)